PlatinumLucario/Bassoon/README.rst

 start working on the C# component of this project.

 You'll at least need some standard C/C++ compiler envrionment and Python 3 installed.
-A note for windows is that an MSYS2 environment was used for development (i.e. Bash), but you should be also able to use a Powershell environment too; though that's undocumented.
+A note for Windows is that an MSYS2 environment was originally used for development (i.e. Bash), but you should be able to use a Powershell environment too; though that's undocumented.
 I do recommend MSYS2/bash for Windows though.

 1. Microsoft's Vcpkg_ is what's used to build the native libraries.
 It's pretty simple to get